 Defending a leading vaccine manufacturer against a putative class action alleging Sherman Act Section 2 violations and related state law claims.

-Defending a generic pharmaceutical manufacturer in a grand jury investigation regarding alleged price fixing and market allocation.
+Defending a generic pharmaceutical manufacturer in a grand jury investigation and follow-on civil litigation regarding alleged price fixing and market allocation.

-Secured a Rule 12 dismissal with prejudice of attempted monopolization claim under Section 2 of the Sherman Act against a leading transportation network company arising out of the launch of operations in Philadelphia.
+Secured a Rule 12 dismissal with prejudice of attempted monopolization claim under Section 2 of the Sherman Act against a leading transportation network company arising out of the launch of operations in Philadelphia and successfully defended the decision on appeal.

-Secured a Rule 12 dismissal with prejudice of exclusive dealing and conspiracy claims under Section 1 of the Sherman Act against leading managed care provider.
+Secured a Rule 12 dismissal with prejudice of exclusive dealing and conspiracy claims under Section 1 of the Sherman Act against leading managed care provider in Pennsylvania.

 Secured a favorable resolution to claims under Sections 1 and 2 of the Sherman Act against a leading hospital system arising out of supposedly exclusive agreement pertaining to advanced cardiac services.

-Obtained a dismissal of state law claims brought against a manufacturer of heavy equipment by a terminated distributor.
+Obtained a dismissal of state law claims brought against a manufacturer of heavy equipment by a terminated distributor in Pennsylvania state court.

 Secured Rule 12 dismissals of claims against a manufacturer of gas piping in numerous consumer fraud and product liability class actions in state and federal courts nationwide.

-Favorable resolved failure-to-warn and consumer fraud claims against manufacturer of herbal products.
+Favorably resolved failure-to-warn and consumer fraud claims against a manufacturer of herbal products after having class allegations stricken from the complaint.

 Represented a pharmaceutical manufacturer before the Judicial Panel on Multidistrict Litigation.